aws-samples/terraform-eks-workshop/README.md

 │   └── templates                     <-- Directory for workshop modules CloudFormation templates └── workshop
-    ├── buildspec.yml                 <-- AWS CodeBuild build script for building the workshop website └── content                       <-- Markdown files for pages/steps in workshop └── static                        <-- Any static assets to be hosted alongside the workshop (ie. images, scripts, documents, etc)
+    ├── buildspec.yml                 <-- AWS CodeBuild build script for building the workshop website ├── config.toml                   <-- Hugo configuration file for the workshop website └── content                       <-- Markdown files for pages/steps in workshop └── static                        <-- Any static assets to be hosted alongside the workshop (ie. images, scripts, documents, etc)
     └── themes                        <-- AWS Style Hugo Theme (Do not edit!)